TluwaniMS/Linux-Quick-Guide/README.md

 * `*`- represents zero or more characters
 * `?` - represents a single character
 * `[]` - represents a range of characters

+# Grep and Regular Expressions

+egrep functions as a software tool that scans a specified dataset and outputs each line that includes a specified pattern.
+It represents a further development of the grep utility program.

+`egrep [command line options] <pattern> [path]`